-The liquidity and capital requirements of CSi are managed as an integral part of the wider Credit Suisse framework.
+The liquidity and capital requirements of the Issuer are managed as an integral part of the wider Credit Suisse framework.
 This includes the local regulatory liquidity and capital requirements in the UK.
-CSi has direct access to funding sources of the Group.
-After making enquiries of the Group, the Directors of CSi have received a confirmation that the Group will ensure that CSi maintains a sound financial position and is able to meet its debt obligations for the foreseeable future.
-For further information on CSi's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on page 13 of the 2019 CSi Annual Report (as defined in the CSi Registration Document), and the first paragraph under the heading "Information incorporated by reference into this Registration Document" on pages 16 to 19 of the CSi Registration Document.
-For information on CS's expected financing of its business activities, please see "III - Treasury, Risk, Balance sheet and Off-balance sheet - Liquidity and funding management" and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Capital management" on pages 108 to 134 in the Group Annual Report 2019 (as defined in the CSi Registration

-Document).
-In addition, for CS and its consolidated subsidiaries, please see "Note 24 - Long-term debt" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on page 451 (page 461 of the PDF file) and "Note 36 - Capital adequacy" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on pages 497 and 498 (pages 507 to 508 the PDF file) of the 2019 Annual Report of CS.
+The Issuer has direct access to funding sources of the Group.
+After making enquiries of the Group, the Directors of the Issuer have received a confirmation that the Group will ensure that CSi maintains a sound financial position and is able to meet its debt obligations for the foreseeable future.
+For further information on the Issuer's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on pages 17 to 18 of the 2020 CSi Annual Report, and the first paragraph under the heading "Information incorporated by reference into this Registration Document" on page 18 of the CSi Registration Document.
+For information on the Credit Suisse AG's expected financing of its business activities, Balance sheet and Off-balance sheet - Liquidity and funding management" and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Capital management" on pages 114 to 138 of the 2020 CS Annual Report (as defined in the CSi Registration Document, the same hereinafter) (pages 132 to 156 of the PDF file).
+In addition, for the Bank, please see "Note 25 - Long-term debt" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on page 476 (page 502 of the PDF file) and "Note 37 - Capital adequacy" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on pages 515 and 516 (pages 541 and 542 of the PDF file) of the 2020 CS Annual Report.